canonical/vanilla-framework/docs/settings/color-settings.md

 #### Invoking a theme that is not currently a default

-Bersides setting the default, you can invoke the non-default theme by adding a class to your markup.
+Besides setting the default, you can invoke the non-default theme by adding a class to your markup.
 For the list of themed elements above, add `is-dark` (if the default for the respective element or pattern is `light`, or `is-light` if the default is dark.

 ### Design